raj6297bahu/Chatbot/README.md

 - Quick access to chat assistance from any page
 - Expandable interface for convenience

+### 5. Standalone Chatbot Page
+- Dedicated chatbot page that can be embedded in other websites
+- Easy integration through direct links or iframes
+- Maintains the same functionality as the main application

 ## Pet Skin Diseases Supported

 ### Dogs